Praful932/EverythingEV/README.md

 `$ cd SIH-2020/`

-If virtualenv is not installed [(What is virtualenv?)](https://www.youtube.com/watch?v=N5vscPTWKOk&t=313s):

-`$ pip install virtualenv`

-Create a virtual environment

-`$ virtualenv venv`
+Install requirements from [poetry](https://python-poetry.org/docs/#installation) - `poetry install`
+    - OR If you prefer the vanilla route using virtual env `poetry export -f requirements.txt --output requirements.txt --without-hashes`

-Activate the environment everytime you open the project
+Activate the environment -  `poetry shell`

-`$ source venv/Scripts/activate`

-`$ git checkout dev`

-Install requirements

-`$ pip install -r requirements.txt`

-To run alpr, Install alpr for your OS from [here](https://github.com/openalpr/openalpr) using the docs, preferrably use Ubuntu, then put this file - `alpr/main.py` where alpr is installed and make sure the videos, runtime and config paths in the script point to the path in your system.
+(Optional)To run alpr, Install alpr for your OS from [here](https://github.com/openalpr/openalpr) using the docs, preferrably use Ubuntu, then put this file - `alpr/main.py` where alpr is installed and make sure the videos, runtime and config paths in the script point to the path in your system.
 Then run the script to see the Live Feed

-`python3 main.py`

-Add Google Map API Keys in these pages:

-templates/userapp/add_charging_station.html
-templates/userapp/complaint_dashboard.html
-templates/userapp/consumer_charging_stations.html
-templates/userapp/routeyourway.html

 All Set!